Mardaman

 Mardaman (modern Bassetki) was a northern Mesopotamian city that existed between ca.2200 and 1200 BC.
 It was uncovered in 2018 after translation of 92 cuneiform tablets.
 The tablets were discovered in summer 2017, near the Kurdish village of Bassetki, by a team of archaeologists.
 The team hailed from Tübingen's Institute for Ancient Near Eastern Studies, and were led by Prof. Dr. Peter Pfälzner of the University of Tübingen.
+The city-god of Mardaman was the Hurrian goddess Shuwala.
+After the time of Assyrian occupation it is uncertain if this continued.
+It is thought that later in the 1st millennium BC a temple of Gula was at Mardaman.

 History

-The city was continuously occupied between 3000 and 600 BC.
+The city was occupied from the Ninevite 5 period (c.
+2900–2600 BC) until 600 BC.